Travel tips for Long Term Travel in Australia

 Long-term travel in Australia may sound daunting, unrealistic and overly expensive.
 Being land Down Under an expensive destination, the cost of travelling to Australia on a long-term than the usual three or four weeks can become exorbitant and have a significant drain on your budget.
 That’s why going on long-term in Australia is only possible with a well-thought-out and sustainable plan.

 A trip over 3 or more months in Australia is doable if you plan a long time thoroughly ahead and have in the first place a sustainable way of doing it that works well for you.
-After over ten years of solo travels with mostly 8-10 weeks trip in a row, I ventured on my first long-term adventure around Australia this year in May.
+After over ten years of solo travels with mostly 8-10 weeks trips in a row, I ventured on my first long-term adventure around Australia this year in May.
 I am now over my third-month trip and keep going.

 So I have put together this guide for the female traveller to Australia to travel for a long-term, between three to six months or even longer.